What does your brand say about your business before you do?

 As a luxury brand, your logo should be a sophisticated identifier that alerts people that this is your business.
 You may have seen other luxury brands have really simplified logos as their mark.
 The reason behind this is that simplified marks can withstand the test of time.

 While yes it’s fun to be trendy.
-As known with trends, you’ll need to constantly shift to make sure that your brand is current with the times.
+But with trends, you’ll need to constantly shift to make sure that your brand is current with the times.

-If you are constantly switching your brand’s logo you’ll end up weakening your brand.
-Always do your best to uphold the image of your brand.
+If you are constantly switching your business’s logo you’ll end up weakening your brand.

 A Cohesive Color Palette

-Color plays a huge role in tugging the emotions of your customers.
-In fact, there is a whole psychology of colors.
+Color plays a huge role in tugging triggering the emotions of your customers.
+In fact, there is scientific data that dives into the psychology of how colors influence our emotions.
 Have you ever noticed that certain brands are always associated with certain colors?

 Depending on the type of customers you want to attract.
 Your brand’s colors should tap into the psychology of your buyers.
-Otherwise, if selected wrong you could repel your customers and not even know it.
+Otherwise, if select the wrong colors you could repel your customers and not even know it.

 Refined & Legible Typography

 There is even psychology around the type of typography you use for your brand.
-Typography plays an important role in your brand as well.
-Because your brand will be shared on various assets.
+Typography plays an important role in your business as well.
+With that said, your brand will be shared on various business assets.
 You’ll want to ensure that it’s legible.

-Nothing can be more of a turnoff if people can’t read the information that you are sharing.
-Have you ever seen a product that had hard to read typography?
+Nothing can be more of a turnoff than if people can’t read the information about products.
+Have you ever seen a product that had hard-to-read fonts?

-While sometimes the script or handwritten style may be beautiful.
-It should be used sparingly as it’s not legible in a larger context.
+While sometimes script or handwritten styles may be beautiful.
+It should be used sparingly as it is not as legible to read.